rescrv/libmacaroons/README.md

     >>> check_time('account = 3735928559')
     False

-We can provide the ``check_time'' function directly to the verifier, so that it may check time-based predicates.
+We can provide the 'check_time' function directly to the verifier, so that it may check time-based predicates.

     >>> V.satisfy_general(check_time)